Policies & action

 F-gases

+China is a major emitter of fluorinated greenhouse gases (F-gases), with emissions reaching 462 MtCO2e in 2021 (GWP100, AR5), according to its latest national inventory (UNFCCC, 2025).
 China ratified and started enforcing the Kigali Amendment in 2022 (Rudd, 2021).
 China reported that it halted the new production capacity of five of the 11 HFCs it produces (covering 75% of total HFC production) two years ahead of the freeze requirements (McKenna, 2022).
-According to our analysis, China would reduce emissions by a modest ~50 MtCO₂e/year by 2030 under the Kigali Amendment’s phase-out schedule, although reductions could increase to almost 300 MtCO₂e/year by 2045.
+According to our analysis, China would reduce HFCs emissions by a modest ~45 MtCO2e/year by 2030 under the Kigali Amendment’s phase-out schedule, although reductions could increase to almost 290 MtCO2e/year by 2045.

 Transport

-The government has signalled its continuing intent to accelerate the transition towards a low-carbon fleet, with sector action critical to meeting economy-wide targets of a 30% share of electricity in final energy consumption in 2025 and peak oil consumption during the 15th FYP period (2026 to 2030) (Government of China, 2021; NDRC and NEA, 2022).
+The government has signalled its continuing intent to accelerate the transition towards a low-carbon transport fleet, with sector action critical to meeting economy-wide targets of a 30% share of electricity in final energy consumption in 2025 and peak oil consumption during the 15th FYP period (2026 to 2030) (Government of China, 2021; NDRC and NEA, 2022).
+However, the decarbonisation of the power grid is equally important: with coal still dominating the electricity mix, a large EV market share does not automatically translate into lower transport emissions.

-To limit global temperature increase to 1.5°C, China will need to sell the last fossil fuel car by 2040 meaning a NEV market share of 100% (Climate Action Tracker, 2020a).
+To align with a 1.5°C pathway, China would need to reach 100% NEV sales by 2040—effectively phasing out sales of fossil fuel cars (Climate Action Tracker, 2020a).
 Projections (from 2021) show China only reaching 70% by then, although this is the most rapid trajectory of any of the world’s largest emitters.

 For intercity transport, the government has looked to expand its massive high-speed rail network.
 The network consisted of about 38,000 km in 2020 (all built since 2008) and is planning to extend this by another 120,000 km by 2035 (Jones, 2022; O. Wang, 2022).
 By 2025, the government aims to have the network cover more than 95% of cities with a population greater than half a million (State Council of China, 2022).